 - ACH billing takes about 3-5 days processing, but most banks favor ACH transactions over paper checks when making funds available.

-When weighing the benefits of cost-savings and customer convenience, be sure to factor in the processing time in forecasting your cash flow.
+When weighing the benefits of cost-savings and customer convenience, be sure to factor in the processing time.
+This can make a difference when forecasting your cash flow.

-3. Yes, ACH billing is different than a debit card transaction
+3. ACH billing is different than a debit card transaction

-This might be obvious to some and confusing to others.
-They both come out of the customer’s bank account, but the processing form is completely different.
+Both ACH and debit card transactions come out of the customer’s bank account, but the processing form is completely different.
 From a customers’ perspective, they are providing you with authorization to debit their bank account with a routing and account number instead of swiping or keying in a debit card number.

 For you, aside from the processing time and transaction cost difference, you’re dealing with an entirely different partner to process the payment.

-Unless you have a 3rd party software provider who handles all your customer support, you deal with different chargeback policies and, you’ll be contacting a different party if any issues arise on the transaction.
+Unless you have a 3rd party software provider who handles all your customer support, you’ll be dealing with different chargeback policies and you’ll be contacting a different party if any issues arise on the transaction.